The Members of Paisalo Digital Limited

 In accordance with the provisions of Section 92(3) read with Section 134(3) (a) of theAct and the applicable rules Annual Return of the Company as on March 31 2022 is hostedon website of the Company at https://www.paisalo.in/pdf/MGT- 7_PAISALO_2021-22.pdf

 Management Discussion and Analysis

-Your Company strives to ensure that best Corporate Governance practices are identifiedadopted and consistently followed.
+Your Company strives to ensure that best corporate governance practices are identifiedadopted and consistently followed.
 It is ensured that the practices being followed by theCompany are in alignment with its philosophy towards Corporate Governance.
-Your Companybelieves that good Corporate Governance is the basis for sustainable growth of thebusiness and effective management of relationship among constituents of the system andalways works towards strengthening this relationship through corporate fairnesstransparency and accountability.
-Your Company gives prime importance to reliable financialinformation integrity transparency fairness empowerment and compliance with law inletter and spirit.
+Your Companybelieves that good corporate governance is the basis for sustainable growth of thebusiness and effective management of relationship among constituents of the system andalways works towards strengthening this relationship through corporate fairnesstransparency and accountability.
+Your Company give prime importance to reliable financialinformation integrity transparency fairness empowerment and compliance with law inletter and spirit.

 | ||Sd/- ||Sd/- |

 | ||Managing Director & CEO ||Executive Director |